benroberts999/ampsci/doc/dmeXSection_input.md

  * Calculates the cross-section and event rates for ionisation of atoms by scattering of DM particle.
- * Takes in the output of "atomicKernal" (see diracSCAS_input for details)
+ * Takes in the output of "atomicKernal" (see ampsci_input for details)
  * Also calculates "observable" event rates, accounting for detector thresholds and resolutions.
 For now, just for DAMA detector.
 Will add for XENON
  * For definitions/details, see: